DaAlbrecht/thesis-TEKO/content/Evaluation.typ

 ==== API usage

-Similar to Lapin, first a connection to the RabbitMQ server is established.
+Similar to lapin, first a connection to the RabbitMQ server is established.

 #figure(
 sourcecode()[```java